Are you worried your bearded dragon isn’t getting enough water?

 Getting water from food is where beardies in the wild get most of their moisture.

-Both adult and baby bearded dragons should be getting both protein/insect meals and green meals.
+Both adult and baby bearded dragons should get protein/insect meals and green meals.

 For babies, their diets are made of more protein to help them grow.